Sejm and Senate Complex: Sejm Meeting Hall

 The Meeting Hall was constructed between May 1925 and March 1928, designed by Kazimierz Skórewicz.
 Except for the Belgian marble used to cover the inner walls, all other construction materials originate from Poland.
 The oak armchairs, tables and the balustrade were made according to the drawings of architect Stefan Sienicki, and the bas-reliefs on the balustrade separating the bureau from the amphitheater were designed by Aleksander Żurakowski.

-The outer wall of the Meeting Hall is decorated with a frieze composed of eighteen stone plates with bas-reliefs made by Jan Biernacki and Jan Szczepkowski, symbolising inter alia: Liberation, craft, religion, fine arts, plowing, the press and education.
+The outer wall of the Meeting Hall is decorated with a frieze composed of eighteen stone plates with bas-reliefs made by Jan Biernacki and Jan Szczepkowski, symbolising, inter alia: Liberation, craft, religion, fine arts, plowing, the press and education.

-The Meeting Hall is the seat of the Sejm, the National Assembly, observing joint Sejm and Senate meetings, and the location of where the oath of the newly elected President of the Republic of Poland is held.
+The Meeting Hall is the seat of the Sejm, the National Assembly, observing joint Sejm and Senate meetings, and the location of where the oath-taking of a newly elected President of the Republic of Poland is held.